-- 108. The following selection methods are recommended to evaluate bids or proposals submitted in response to requests for proposals to implement specific tasks: - (i) Quality and Cost-Based Selection Proposals would be selected based on a balance between the technical quality and the proposed cost of the work. - (ii) Selection under a Fixed Budget Bidders would be asked to propose what could be undertaken for a specific fixed budget and then the best technical proposal selected. - (iii) Selection based on Consultant's Qualifications This is normally for specialist appointments e.g. Auditors. - (iv) Single source selection of organizations

-This should only rarely be used and in the following circumstances: (i) the work is a natural continuation of ongoing work by the organizations; (ii) when only one organization is qualified or has experience of exceptional worth, and (iii) the assignment is very small.

-(v) Selection of Individual Consultants
+- 108. The following selection methods are recommended to evaluate bids or proposals submitted in response to requests for proposals to implement specific tasks - (i) Quality and Cost Based Selection Proposals would be selected based on a balance between the technical quality and the proposed cost of the work. - (ii) Selection under a Fixed Budget Bidders would be asked to propose what could be undertaken for a specific fixed budget and then the best technical proposal selected. - (iii) Selection Based on Consultant's Qualifications This is normally for specialist appointments e.g. Auditors - (iv) Single source selection of organizations This should only rarely be used and in the following circumstances: (i) the work is a natural continuation of ongoing work by the organizations; (ii) when only one organization is qualified or has experience of exceptional worth; (iii) the assignment is very small. - (v) Selection of Individual Consultants

-Individual consultants are normally appointed when (i) the experience and qualifications of the individual are of paramount requirement; (ii) teams of personnel are not needed, and (iii) the work is generally short term or for short periods over a longer duration.
+Individual consultants are normally appointed when (i) the experience and qualifications of the individual are of paramount requirement; (ii) teams of personnel are not needed; (iii) the work is generally short term or for short periods over a longer duration.

-- 109. The award of any contract for consulting services estimated to cost USD60,000 equivalent or more shall be subject to prior review by IFAD or if between USD20,000-59,999 by ASEC. - 110.
+- 109. The award of any contract for consulting services estimated to cost USD 60,000 equivalent or more shall be subject to prior review by IFAD. - 110.
 Thresholds (if any) at the Country level should be determined according to national procedures.